 Creating a routine in your life will allow you to make the most of your day.
-I have always enjoyed living a structured life – I am able to focus on how to improve myself mentally and physically as a professional footballer.
+I have always enjoyed living a structured life – I am able to focus on how to improve myself mentally and physically as a Professional Footballer.

 Stretching and Foam Rolling

 Food consumption plays a huge role in energy level and comfort during training.
 For myself currently training in the afternoon, I aim to have a full meal for lunch around 2:30pm and a snack of fruit before my afternoon training.
 I have developed this routine that allows me to train my best, every time, without that heavy feeling of food in my stomach.
-I would recommend for you to find your own pattern that works for you – everybody function differently so experiment until you find what allows you to perform your best.
+I would recommend for you to find your own pattern that works for you – everybody’s bodies function differently so experiment until you find allows you to perform your best.

 Staying hydrated in general is important.
 Throughout my day I carry around a 750ml water bottle everywhere I go; I know that I need to drink a minimum of two bottles before training to feel hydrated and at my best.
 Even when you aren’t training or sweating, your body is naturally releasing water through your skin so consistent water consumption is crucial to train at your highest capacity.
 Like I said in Meal Timing find a routine that works for you.